freude/NanoNet/README.md

 cd NanoNet
 ```

-All dependencies can be installed at once by invoking the following command
+`Nanonet` requires `openmpi` to be installed in the system.
+All other dependencies can be installed at once by invoking the following command
  from within the source directory:

 ```bash